frasertweedale/blog-fp/posts/2023-06-04-haskell-ci-use-executable.md

 Haddock is part of the GHC toolchain so there are no extra dependencies.

-HLint *is* an extra dependency, so if the HLint step is enabled, it will install it via `cabal v2-install`.
+HLint *is* an extra dependency; if the HLint step is enabled, it will install it via `cabal v2-install`.
 The HLint step is skipped for all but one of the jobs in the matrix—by default, the most recent version of GHC.

 ::: note

 `haskell-ci` prefers a particular version of `HLint`.
-Sometimes, that version of HLint doesn't build against the latest version of GHC.
+Sometimes that version of HLint doesn't build against the latest version of GHC.
 Use the `--hlint-job` option to override the job: